ecuwazie-02/Medicare_Analysis/README.md

 - Interpretability Constraints: Due to the aforementioned multicollinearity within utilization metrics, using this specific model to inform direct policy interventions on a single service type could lead to misleading conclusions, despite the model's overall accuracy.

 ## Recommendations
-Based on the modeling outcomes and data constraints, the following steps are recommended for future deployment and research extensions:
+Based on the modeling outcomes, the following steps are recommended for portfolio and operational extensions:

-1. Transition to Regularized Regression for Feature Isolation: If policymakers require an explanatory model to determine exactly which specific medical services drive the highest incremental cost, the project should transition to Ridge (L2) or Lasso (L1) regression.
-These techniques introduce a regularization penalty that stabilizes feature weights in the presence of severe multicollinearity, allowing for reliable feature ranking.
+- Leverage the High-Accuracy Baseline for Regional Budgeting: Deploy the Feature Group 2 Polynomial Regression model as the primary forecasting tool for regional Medicare cost projections.
+Because it captures interaction metrics, it serves as a highly reliable tool for predicting baseline spending trajectories.

-2. Implement Tree-Based and Non-Linear Architectures: To address the limitations of linear assumptions and capture potential non-linear interactions, future iterations should evaluate ensemble machine learning models such as Random Forests or Gradient Boosting Machines (XGBoost/LightGBM).
-These architectures handle multicollinearity natively and can naturally map complex, non-linear relationships.
+- Transition to Ridge/Lasso Regularization for Policy Explanation: When policymakers require an explanatory model to determine exactly which specific service line drives cost increases, use regularized regression.
+The implemented Ridge Regression framework introduces a penalty that stabilizes the coefficients in the presence of multicollinearity, ensuring interpretable feature weights.

-3. Deploy Targeted Resource Allocations via Outlier Tracking: Use the current high-accuracy model to establish a regional "spending baseline."
-Geographic regions whose actual spending significantly exceeds the model's predicted TOT_MDCR_STDZD_PYMT_PC should be flagged as structural outliers.
-Healthcare networks can target these specific clusters for preventative care programs or utilization audits to improve spending efficiency.
+- Incorporate Tree-Based Algorithms: To naturally handle multicollinearity and scale beyond the degrees-of-freedom constraints of polynomial feature matrices, future developments should implement XGBoost or Random Forests.
+These architectures evaluate complex, non-linear feature splits natively without expanding the underlying column matrix manually.

-4. Incorporate Temporal and Macroeconomic Fixed Effects: Given that the dataset spans 2014 to 2024, introducing year-over-year fixed effects or time-series variables will capture how macroeconomic shifts, major health crises, or sweeping policy changes (e.g., the expansion of telehealth) impact spending trajectories over time.
+- Identify Care-Management Anomalies: Use the polynomial model's predictions to track geographic regions whose actual spending significantly exceeds the model's outputs.
+These regions represent highly anomalous spending spikes that cannot be explained by standard demographic and service interactions, serving as ideal targets for clinical audits or preventative healthcare interventions.